 While some viruses and other malware seem to have no realnpurpose other than to make our lives miserable, the most dangerous ones try to steal information and send it back to the hacker who created them (or more likely modified them - ‘off the shelf’ white label viruses are readily available on hacker community forums).

 Malware was by far the biggest cyber threat in 2015

-While many kinds of virus exist, one of the most common, dangerous, and illustrative dangers that viruses present, is the keylogger, which hides in the background and records every keystroke you make (hoping that you will type in your credit card details etc.)
+While many kinds of viruses exist, one of the most common, dangerous, and illustrative dangers that viruses present, is the keylogger, which hides in the background and records every keystroke you make (hoping that you will type in your credit card details etc.)

-Up-to-date anti-virus software is course the main way to combat the malware problem, although a good two-way firewall (not the default one-way firewall that comes with your OS) can stop a virus transmitting your data, even if it succeeds in infecting your computer undetected.
+Up-to-date anti-virus software is of course the main way to combat the malware problem, although a good two-way firewall (not the default one-way firewall that comes with your OS) can stop a virus transmitting your data, even if it succeeds in infecting your computer undetected.